azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Network Security Groups

 By default, the network security groups connected to subnets will only allow necessary traffic and block everything else (deny-all rule).
-Use `nsg_subnet_inbound_rules` and `nsg_subnet_outbound_rules` in this Terraform module to create a Network Security Group (NSG) for each subnet and allow it to add additional rules for inbound flows.
+Use `nsg_subnet_rules` in this Terraform module to create a Network Security Group (NSG) for each subnet and allow it to add additional rules for inbound flows.

 In the Source and Destination columns, `VirtualNetwork`, `AzureLoadBalancer`, and `Internet` are service tags, rather than IP addresses.
 In the protocol column, Any encompasses `TCP`, `UDP`, and `ICMP`.
 When creating a rule, you can specify `TCP`, `UDP`, `ICMP` or `*`. `0.0.0.0/0` in the Source and Destination columns represents all addresses.

 *You cannot remove the default rules, but you can override them by creating rules with higher priorities.*

+This module supports enabling the NSG Rules of your choosing under the virtual network and with the specified subnet.
+For more information, check the [terraform resource documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_group#security_rule).

 ```hcl
 module "vnet-hub" {